ZFancy/SFAT/readme.md

 Actually, during the training, we also provide the accuracy track via ```logger.py``` to save the model performance in each epoch.

-### To extend the yourself method in our framework
+### To extend and design new method in our framework

 Either the local optimization or aggregation method can be re-designed based on our framework in the corresponding ```updates.py``` and ```utils.py``` part.